How the Digestive System Works? Step by Step Process in Order

 This occurs in 3 processes.

-• When the bolus is in the oropharynx, the involuntary action starts and it pushes the pushing bolus into the esophagus.
+• When the bolus is in the oropharynx, the involuntary action starts, pushing it into the esophagus.
 During this process, all the routes except for the esophagus route are closed.

-• By the series of peristaltic movements, the bolus in the esophagus is propelled into the stomach.
+• Through a series of peristaltic movements, the bolus in the esophagus is propelled into the stomach.

 Propulsion